 Android supports the WPA2-Enterprise (802.11i) protocol, which is specifically designed for enterprise networks and can be integrated into a broad range of Remote Authentication Dial-In User Service (RADIUS) authentication servers.
-Android 10 also added support for WPA3.
+Android 10 and above support WPA3.

 IT admins can silently provision enterprise Wi-Fi configurations on managed devices, including: